HossamGhanem786/OnlineBank/README.md

 Description

-1-UserFrontPage:
--user if new user can signup or already user can login, he have two accounts(primary account,savings account),two accounts of user any ,transactions made in it recorded in each account .
+1-UserFrontPage  user if new user can signup or already user can login, he have two accounts(primary account,savings account),two accounts of user any ,transactions made in it recorded in each account .
 -user can make transactions such as deposit,withdraw,transfer between accounts primary account and savings account,transfer to any person by aacount number,add/edit recipient, profile have primary account number,savings account number and also change username, first name ,last name and your password and user can schedule an appointment to do any thing .

-2-AdminFrontPage
-admin has only authority to login if any user try to login can not login because dont have  authority,admin can: activated user and deactivated , have all informations about users and thier accounts and confirm appoointments
+2-AdminFrontPage   admin has only authority to login if any user try to login can not login because dont have  authority,admin can: activated user and deactivated , have all informations about users and thier accounts and confirm appoointments

  How to import source code?